 Like other data types, Currency data types can have Strict enabled.
 Selecting the Strict checkbox for Currency cells will restrict users to input only numeric characters.
 Also, columns that have Strict enabled cannot have cells of different data types.

-Note: Currently, formulas are not allowed in Strict Currency cells.
+Currently, formulas are not allowed in Strict Currency cells.
 When there are existing formulas in a column, cell, or range of cells and you change to strict, those formulas will be converted to the output value.
-You can always revert by selecting undo in the toolbar or with the keyboard shortcut Ctrl + Z (CMD + Z for Mac users).
+You can always revert by selecting Undo from the top left corner of the toolbar, or by using the keyboard shortcut Ctrl + Z (CMD + Z for Mac users).

-With the Currency data type, you can select how many decimal places to show.
-Like other spreadsheets, Spreadsheet.com defaults to 2 and does not delete any numerals not shown, simply hides them.
-Defaulting to currency data like this: .
+Specify how many decimal places will be show.
+Like other spreadsheets, Spreadsheet.com defaults to 2 and does not delete any numerals not shown and simply hides them.

-The Format drop-down at the bottom of the update dialog window allows you to customize which characters you use for formatting, for instance choosing a comma or period as the 1000 separator.
+The Format dropdown at the bottom of the dialog allows you to customize which characters you use for formatting, like choosing a comma or period as the 1000 separator.
 This is helpful to format for different countries or style preferences.

 Also, you can adjust the formatting for different currency symbols for different countries.
-Spreadsheet.com currently supports over 30 countries if you would like us to add another, feel free to reach out at email@example.com.
+Spreadsheet.com currently supports over 30 countries.